ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

    a [[section]] of a [[spinor bundle]], which is an ordinary [[vector bundle]].

-Therefore prop. \ref{DiracSpaceOfFieldHistories} serves to shows how, even though a Dirac field is not defined to be an ordinry section of an ordinary vector bundle, it is nevertheless encoded by such an ordinary section:
+Therefore prop. \ref{DiracSpaceOfFieldHistories} serves to shows how, even though a Dirac field is not defined to be an ordinary section of an ordinary vector bundle, it is nevertheless encoded by such an ordinary section:
 One says that this ordinary section is a "[[superfield]]-component" of the Dirac field, the one linear in a Grassmann variable $\theta$.